-Our Response to Lockdown in 2020
+Our Response to Lockdown

 - Contact all families on a daily basis, through our school app.
 We set up a daily registration system.
 If we didn’t hear from families, we called them.